-Assign responsibilities to a key institution or institutions to ensure that the trained workforce needed to support energy transformation is in place.
+Institutionalize CB Assign responsibilities to (a) key institution(s) to ensure that the trained workforce needed to support energy transformations is in place.
 This would have to be done across the value chain of specific energy activities.
-From a longer-term perspective, vest the responsibility for refreshing and realigning the higher education curriculum feeding into SDG 7 in appropriate higher education and regulatory institutions (Warren, A. et al., 2014; Weidner, H., M. Jänicke, 2002).
-Eventually this should lead to a governance framework that would ensure a smooth transfer of knowledge from the capacity-building institutions identified above to the energy delivery related institutions in the country.

-Create a network of the global and national institutions

-Once key institutions are identified and operational at the national level, it would be desirable to develop a network of such institutions.
-This network should evolve to function as a:

-- a) Knowledge bank: repository for contextually mapped knowledge resources on policies, regulations and actions for access, energy efficiency and renewable energy; - b) Clearinghouse(s): platform for active information and experience exchange at international, regional, national, subnational or local levels; - c) Resource centre: providing online tools for capacitybuilding needs assessment to facilitate project development, resource assessments, access to finance, and public-private partnership models; and - d) Help desk: an online help desk for customizing actions/ interventions at the local level.
+From a longer-term perspective vest the responsibility of refreshing and realigning higher education curriculum feeding into SDG 7 in appropriate higher education and regulatory institutions in country (Warren, A. et al (2014); Weidner, H., M. Jänicke (2002)).
+Eventually it should lead to a governance framework that would ensure a smooth transfer of knowledge from the CB Institutions identified above to the energy delivery and related institutions in the country.
+Create a network of the global and national institutions Once key institutions are identified and operational at the national level it would be desirable to develop a network of such institutions.
+This Network should evolve to function as a: - a) Knowledge bank: repository for contextuallymapped knowledge resources on policies, regulations and actions for access, energy efficiency and renewable energy; - b) Clearing House/s: platform for active information and experience exchange at international, regional, national, subnational or local levels and - c) Resource Centre: provide on-line tools for CB needs assessment to facilitate project development, resource assessments, access to finance, PPP models and - d) Help Desk: an on-line help desk for customising actions/interventions at the local levels.